DevBoy-007/DevBoy-007/README.md

 - **Data Structures**
   Built projects using arrays, stacks, queues, linked lists, and trees.
 Used efficient data structures to manage state and data flow in front-end and back-end systems.

+- **Object-Oriented Programming (OOP)**
+  Applied OOP principles such as encapsulation, inheritance, polymorphism, and abstraction in Java-based desktop and web applications.

+- **MVC Architecture**
+  Followed the MVC (Model-View-Controller) design pattern to organize backend code using Node.js and Express.js, ensuring separation of concerns and scalability.

 ---

 ## 💡 Technical Skills